raxtemur/OmniGround/README.md

 </p>

 OmniFusion's core is the latest GigaChat-7B.
 Initially focusing on images, we selected the CLIP-ViT-L as the visual encoder for its efficient information transfer capabilities.
+The most important component of OmniFusion is its adapter, a mechanism allowing the language model to interpret and incorporate information from different modalities.
+The adapter is a single-layer, four-headed transformer, which has shown superior performance compared to simpler linear layers or MLP structures.

+This adapter takes embeddings from the visual encoder (excluding the CLS token) and maps them into textual embeddings compatible with the language model.

+To further enhance the model's multimodal capabilities, we employ trainable special tokens to mark the beginning and end of visual data within the text sequence.

 ### Training Process consists of two stages